Ashland University Executive and Leadership Team

 Leadership Overview

-Ashland University has 6 executives leading key functions including finance, human resources, and institutional leadership.
+Ashland University has 7 executives leading key functions including financial strategy, human resources, institutional operations, and academic leadership.

-Driven by a commitment to academic excellence, Ashland University provides a transformative learning experience, shaping graduates who work, serve, and lead with integrity in their local, national, and global communities.
+Committed to providing a transformative learning experience, Ashland University shapes graduates who work, serve, and lead with integrity across local, national, and global communities through its comprehensive private education model.

 Leadership Roles at Ashland University